cusdt-LINK/docs/a-primer-on-staking.md

 ### ✨ A Primer on Staking

 You can relax, because this one is simple.
 Staking is the profit distribution mechanism of TwzFinance.
-It is designed as one of the dominant strategy for participants; besides bonding the best thing to do will likely be to just stake, hold, and compound.
+It is designed as one of the dominant strategy for participants; besides bonding, the best thing to do will likely be to just stake, hold, and compound.

 Let’s go over how it works:

 ### Staking

 To stake ZONE, you go to our website and select “stake.”
-You will send your ZONE to the staking contract and receive TWLT at the rate determined by the current rebase.
+You will send your ZONE to the staking contract and receive TWLT at the rate determined by the amount of ZONE in the reservoir, and the current rebase.

 ### Unstaking